Noel Edmonds: Radio career

-Edmonds made two brief returns to Radio 1.
-Firstly in 1985 when he sat in for Mike Read when he was hosting the breakfast show, and again in 1992 to celebrate Radio 1's 25th Birthday.
+Edmonds made two temporary returns to Radio 1.
+First in 1985, when he sat in for Mike Read hosting the breakfast show for 1 week, and again in 1992 to celebrate Radio 1's 25th birthday.

-In 2003, Edmonds made a brief radio comeback, taking over the 'drivetime' broadcast on BBC Radio 2 for eight weeks while Johnnie Walker was treated for cancer.
+In 2003, Edmonds made a brief radio comeback, taking over the drivetime broadcast on BBC Radio 2 for eight weeks while Johnnie Walker was treated for cancer.
 His stint on Radio 2 lasted from 4 August until 3 October.
 In December 2004, Edmonds played a detective on a radio murder mystery play on local station BBC Radio Devon.

+In 2020, Edmonds set up an online radio network in New Zealand, called Positivity Radio.

 Television career

 Edmonds hosted Top of the Pops at various points between 1972 and 1978, during which time he also presented a phone-in programme for teenagers called Z Shed on BBC1 as well as a programme called Hobby Horse.
 He hosted the children's Saturday-morning programme Multi-Coloured Swap Shop, which ran from 1976 to 1982.
 With fellow Swap Shop regulars Maggie Philbin and Keith Chegwin, Edmonds was a member of the trio Brown Sauce, which recorded the single "I Wanna Be a Winner" in 1981.
 It reached number 15 in the UK singles chart.
 In 1980, Edmonds took part in the Eurovision Song Contest, introducing the UK entry live on stage at the final in the Hague.
 During Swap Shop's run Edmonds hosted Lucky Numbers, a Saturday evening phone-in quiz programme which required viewers to call in and answer questions based on clips of films shown, and a revival of the 1960s pop music series Juke Box Jury.

 Edmonds was one of the original presenters of the BBC's motoring series Top Gear during the late 1970s.
 During his time on the programme he mocked the Fiat Strada, saying it "wasn't very good", which caused Fiat to threaten to sue the BBC unless he apologised for the comments.
-Edmonds reappeared in one episode of Top Gear in the 1990s, to road test the classic 1960s Ford GT40 supercar, of which he owned 2, because the then-current host Jeremy Clarkson – at 6 ft 5 in tall – was unable to fit into the cockpit.
-In 1997 Clarkson was one of Edmonds' star team for the 1997 Le Mans race which was featured in Noel's Le Mans Dream, a 2 part documentary for BBC 2.
+Edmonds reappeared in one episode of Top Gear in the 1990s, to road test the classic 1960s Ford GT40 supercar, of which he owned two, because the host Jeremy Clarkson – at 6 ft 5 in tall – was unable to fit into the cockpit.
+In 1997 Clarkson was one of Edmonds' star team for the 1997 Le Mans race which was featured in Noel's Le Mans Dream, a two-part documentary for BBC 2.
 In the 1980s Edmonds hosted a series on BBC1 called The Time of Your Life, in which celebrities recalled the time they were at their happiest professionally.
 It ran for three series from 1983.